Toyota Avalon Hybrid Review

 - "Looking to appeal to buyers outside of the Avalon's traditional septuagenarian base, Toyota recently gave the sedan a retuned suspension for more responsive handling, along with a thorough restyling that resulted in a newly distinctive look.
 Those qualities, in combination with refinement worthy of Toyota's Lexus luxury division, transform the Avalon into a highly competitive offering.
 The addition of a hybrid model further expands the sedan's appeal." -- Left Lane News

 - "While we enjoy the V6 model, the new Avalon Hybrid is the star player in the lineup.
 For a marginal price premium, the 2013 Avalon Hybrid offers plenty of power for everyday driving and up to 40 mpg combined city/highway - impressive figures for a full-size sedan." -- Kelley Blue Book (2013)

 - "If you're in the market for a stylish yet cushy sedan with plenty of room and laudable efficiency, you could do worse than moseying on over to the nearest Toyota dealership to look at the Avalon and Avalon Hybrid.
 Just don't expect sporting driving dynamics and you won't be disappointed." -- Autoblog (2013)

 Other Cars to Consider

-The 2014 Toyota Avalon Hybrid seats five and has front-wheel drive.
-It has a 2.5-liter four-cylinder engine and an electric motor, which are mated to a continuously variable transmission (CVT).
-Three trims are offered: XLE Premium, XLE Touring and Limited.
+The front-wheel drive 2015 Toyota Avalon Hybrid comes with a 2.5-liter four-cylinder engine and an electric motor, which are paired with a continuously variable transmission (CVT).
+The Avalon Hybrid comes in three trims: XLE Premium, XLE Touring and Limited.
 The gas-only Avalon is reviewed separately.
-The Avalon Hybrid was introduced for the 2013 model year and sees no major changes for 2014.
-As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.
+The Avalon Hybrid was introduced for the 2013 model year and sees no major changes for 2015.
+As a result, this overview uses applicable research and reviews from the 2013 through 2015 model years.